Keep America Beautiful Month

 Keeping the outdoors clean starts in everyone’s yard through trash cleanup.
 Removing and recycling old, nonworking vehicles or equipment from yards and driveways keeps places cleaner and better looking.
 KAB hosts a vehicle donation program to help people get rid of unwanted vehicles by offering free pickup and a receipt for tax deduction purposes.

 Individuals can also focus on their own yards or shared spaces in the community by planting trees, shrubs, and flowers.
 Plants are essential to the carbon dioxide cycle, provide habitats for wildlife, and add to the aesthetics of the community.
-In addition, flowers help pollinating insects that are critical for the health of the environment.
+In addition, flowers help pollinators that are critical for the health of the environment.
 KAB encourages people to research native species of trees, shrubs, and wildflowers and plant these in open spaces on their property or in community garden areas.

 Another way to promote cleaner communities is to combine regular outdoor exercise with litter cleanup.
 Plogging is a fitness movement that integrates jogging and picking up litter.
-It simply involves stopping to remove litter and placing it in a garbage while jogging around neighborhood roadways or nearby parks, trails, or beaches.
-Afterwards, the litter can be either recycled or disposed of properly.
+It simply involves stopping to remove litter and placing it in the garbage while jogging around neighborhood roadways or nearby parks, trails, or beaches.
+Afterward, the litter can be either recycled or disposed of properly.
 Plogging encourages exercise and enjoying nature while keeping communities clean.

 Bibliography